-What Can You Learn in Columbus from former “Saturday Night Live” star Chris Kattan’s recent DUI Arrest?
+What Can You Learn in Columbus from former “Saturday Night Live” star Chris Kattan’s recent DUI Arrest?/ February 13, 2014

 What can Columbus viewers learn from SNL Kattan’s unfortunate incident?
 Obviously, driving while under the influence of pills is bad idea, no matter who you are.
 But Kattan made his situation even worse after he was questioned by the police.
 Here are three lessons you can learn from a “Saturday Night Live” star, even while lounging here in Columbus:

-If you are arrested for DUI or OVI in Columbus or central Ohio, call one of our Criminal and DUI Defense Attorneys at 614-454-5010 for a free telephone and follow-up office consultation.
+If you are arrested for DUI or OVI in Columbus or central Ohio, call one of our Criminal and DUI lawyers at 614-454-5010 for a free telephone and follow-up office consultation.
 Learn how you can best defend against drunk driving charges in Columbus and central Ohio.Related Posts